RickCogley/eSolia.pro/content/pages/hidekazu-maezono.md

 ## About Hidekazu "Zono" Maezono

-After graduation of school, Hidekazu Maezono was dedicated for several part-time jobs and that was for going to Toronto in Canada.
-He spent a year over there to learn the multi-culture and to study English.
-Then he started his career in one of major network company's global helpdesk.
-And as a supervisor, he performed the operations with the carriers in asian countries, also was engaged in training for local subsidiaries.
-In 2012, he joined eSolia as an ITMS engineer, started broadening various knowledge as well as network skills to provides a good service.
+After graduating school, Hidekazu Maezono was devoted to several part-time jobs, in order to go to Toronto, Canada.
+He spent a year over there to learn different cultures and to study English.
+Afterwards he started his career in a major network company's global helpdesk.
+And as a supervisor, he coordinated operations with carriers in asian countries, as well as being engaged in training for local subsidiaries.
+In 2012, he joined eSolia as a teamITMS engineer, and started broadening various areas of knowledge including network skills to provide superior service.

-Zono tackles any kind of problems seriously and is always conscious of client satifuction to keep it higher.
-He will continue to make efforts to solve any issues that could happen in the office, and provides the best service to establish a good relation with customer.
+Zono tackles any kind of problem seriously and is always conscious of keeping client satisfaction high.
+He will continue to make efforts to solve any sort of issues that could happen in an office, and to provide the best service while establishing good relations with clients.

-He rather thinks himself an indoor-type that can go with outdoor-types, and likes playing the electric guitar.
-He keeps a cat and recently often goes to bouldering as an exercize.
+He thinks of himself as an indoor-type that can go with outdoor-types, and likes playing the electric guitar.
+He keeps a cat and recently often goes bouldering for exercise.

 ## 前園秀和について